edgeworx/docs/content/en/docs/apps/demo-apps/ai-explorer.md

 #### Requirements

 * A Darcy Cloud account
-* Compatible ARM edge node with a Coral Accelerator
+* Compatible edge node with 1GB or more of disk space available for application download
-  * Raspberry Pi + Coral AI accelerator
-  * Coral Dev Board
-  * Coral Mini
-  * Tinker T
+  * ARM-based edge device or virtual node
+  * x86-based edge device or virtual node

 {{<alert>}} If you have previously deployed an application to your node, you can either start a new project and add a node there or delete the existing application from the node.
 We just